- Application & Fees

 “I have been pleased with the friendliness, helpfulness, and competence of the student teachers.” --An Infant Room parent

 Following the student teaching experience in the UVM Campus Children’s Center, the PreK-3 Program’s focus shifts toward the primary grades.
-Students now take the “Literacy Block,” a ten credit set of courses which provides a field experience internship in a primary level classroom in a local elementary school and courses in both early math and literacy instruction.
+Students now take the “Literacy Block,” a ten-credit set of courses that provides a field experience internship in a primary level classroom in a local elementary school and courses in both early math and literacy instruction.

 Finally, students take a second student teaching experience (EDEC 187) in a primary grade classroom, gradually assuming more responsibility for the classroom schedule and curriculum over the course of the semester.
 The student teaching experience is accompanied by a second course in reading instruction (EDEL 187).

 In addition to the professional sequence, students also take a broad range of courses in the arts and sciences, courses related to multiculturalism and a thirty credit major concentration in an arts and science discipline.

 Probably the first thing that visitor’s notice in the hallways is the documentation of children’s explorations on the walls created by both the teachers and the early childhood students.
 These documentations serve to help teachers and students reflect and build on the children’s efforts and to alert parents and visitors as to the events taking place in each room and the teacher’s and children’s theories.